openshift/openshift-origin-design/designs/virtualization/4.6/Next-run-configuration/Next-run-configuration.md

 ## Adding a ‘Clear changes’ option

-Users will be able to view the pending changes from the ‘Edit’ modals and also have the option to clear the changes they have made by clicking the ‘Clear changes’ link.
+Users will be able to view the pending changes from the ‘Edit’ modals and also have the option to clear the changes they have made by clicking the ‘Clear all changes’ link, that will revert to the original status of the VM and clear all the changes the user had done.

 Clicking 'Flavor' will open the 'Edit Flavor' modal with the inline alert that lets the user clear the change they made.